EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks

 \textit{Initialization}: the genes composing the individuals are initialized to 0 or 1 as per the following probabilistic condition with a $p_{one}$ probability:

 where $r$ is the realization of a uniform continuous random variable with support $[0.0,1.0]$.

-\textit{Evaluation of individuals}: the fitness value of every individual is given by the accuracy over a test dataset of the neural network pruned as per the decoded individual, and trained over the training dataset of the task at hand.
+\textit{Evaluation of individuals}: the fitness value of every individual is given by the accuracy over a test dataset of the neural network pruned as per the decoded individual, and trained over the training dataset of the task at hand. \begin{idea} Each individual, named $p$, is decoded to yield a sparse neural network, which we hereafter refer to \textit{SparseNet$_p$}.
+Then this network is trained as previously commented over the train dataset, giving the \textit{TrainedSparseNet$_p$} network.
+Lastly, the test dataset is evaluated in this network, producing the fitness of the individual, which we call \textit{ChildFitness$_p$}. \end{idea}

-In Algorithm \ref{alg:proposal}, we show a brief pseudocode of \proposal.
-The skeleton of \proposal is based on a GA in which the evaluation of an individual is reformulated.
-In our case, each of them is decoded into a mask that leads to a sparse layer.
-Then, the network is created and trained over the train set.
-Finally, the fitness of this individual is given by the accuracy of this network evaluated over the test set.